wrossmorrow/machtests/README.md

     processes defined at test start
 ```

+## Dependencies

-**Dependencies:** The tests and their running infrastructure should be lightweight.
+The tests and their running infrastructure should be lightweight.
 We require only `bash` and, optionally,

 * `sqlite3` software and starter database
 * An AWS account, `S3` bucket and write credentials